Chaos by Design

 Invented It

-Twenty years after the introduction of the Recital Conflict Manager a new challenge was undertaken: can an automated recital order generator become a reality?
-The first one, even though dance software is now eons past its Middle Ages?
+Twenty years after the introduction of the Recital Conflict Manager, a new challenge was undertaken: can an automated recital order generator indeed become a reality?
+The first one, even though dance software is eons past its Middle Ages?